corentinpuffay/neurips_challenge_2025_submission_model_2/README.md

 ## 🚀 Overview

 The model, `EEGTransformerFull`, processes raw EEG signals sampled at **500 Hz** and produces per-trial predictions.
-It includes all preprocessing steps (high-pass filtering, artifact attenuation, referencing, resampling, normalization) followed by a transformer encoder for temporal feature extraction.
+It includes all preprocessing steps (high-pass filtering, artifact suppression, referencing, resampling, normalization) followed by a transformer encoder for temporal feature extraction.
 Multiple model instances are combined via an ensemble (`SimpleEnsemble`) for improved robustness.

 ---